Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks

 Given any terminating state $x \in \mathcal{X}$, we say that oversampling occurs when the probability of sampling $x$ under the learned distribution dominates the probability of sampling $x$ under the target distribution, that is $\tilde P(x) \geq P(x)$.

-\begin{theorem}[Optimism-Induced Oversampling] Learning from upper bounds results in oversampling of the unobserved terminating state $x \in \mathcal{X}_{\text{UB}}$ if and only if
+\begin{theorem}[Optimism-Induced Oversampling] Learning from upper bounds results in oversampling of the unobserved terminating state $x \in \mathcal{X}_{\operatorname{UB}}$ if and only if

 \end{theorem} \begin{proofsketch} This result is obtained by using the definitions of $P(x)$, $\tilde P(x)$, and $\tilde Z$ in $\tilde P(x) \geq P(x)$, and re-arranging terms using simple algebraic manipulations (see Appendix~\ref{app:proof_thm_oversampling} for details). \end{proofsketch} Theorem~\ref{thm:oversampling} shows that in order for unobserved terminating states to have an increased sampling probability under the learned distribution $\tilde P$ they need 1) their sampling probability under the target distribution $P$ to be low; and 2) their upper bound to be sufficiently optimistic, i.e., have large optimism gaps.
-Intuitively, for two terminating states $x, x'\in\mathcal X_{\text{UB}}$ with $\Delta(x) = \Delta(x')$, the terminating state with the lowest sampling probability according to the true distribution will be favoured.
-Alternatively, for two terminating states $x, x'\in\mathcal X_{\text{UB}}$ with $P(x) = P(x')$, the terminating state with the largest optimism gap will be favoured, resulting in the exploration of high uncertainty terminating states.
-Naturally, oversampling some terminating states comes at the price of undersampling some other terminating states.
-By definition of $\tilde P(x)$ (Equation~\ref{eq:learned_dist}), all observed terminating states are undersampled, that is $\tilde P(x) < P(x)~\forall x\in\bar{\mathcal X}_{\text{UB}}$.
-However, the next experiments show that the resulting bias is negligible compared to the amount of information obtained from the upper bounds, as \subo{} collapses more effectively to the target sampling distribution.
+Intuitively, for two terminating states $x, x'\in\mathcal X_{\operatorname{UB}}$ with $\Delta(x) = \Delta(x')$, the terminating state with the lowest sampling probability according to the true distribution will be favoured and vice versa, resulting in the exploration of high uncertainty terminating states.
+Naturally, oversampling some terminating states comes at the price of undersampling others.
+By definition of $\tilde P(x)$ (Equation~\ref{eq:learned_dist}), all observed terminating states are undersampled, that is $\tilde P(x) < P(x)~\forall x\in\bar{\mathcal X}_{\operatorname{UB}}$.
+However, our experiments show that the bias is negligible compared to the amount of learning signal from the upper bounds, as \subo{} collapses more effectively to the target sampling distribution.